nordlender/nvim-noob/README.md

 - Tidy up

 # Extras
 Earlier I had my revolutionary "Anti I(Eye) Depreciation System", or AIDS for short.
 This has now been removed, and is now a bash script.
 I highly recommend any avid PDF-readers to use zathura, and configure it to have a beige background.
+AIDS allows you to update the config depending on the time (or any condition of your choice for that matter).

 Should you want to use this yourself, you can do the following:
 ## Setting up AIDS
+This guide is for linux, if you're on windows, just switch lol
 1. Create a script, in your location of choice
 2. Write the script as you please, but for convenience, it should copy or write your desired config to the location of zathurarc, overwriting the existing config, allowing any program to use the config without need for extra setup
     1. See **man zathurarc** for options, or search the web (arch wiki!)